freakmangd/LoveCollider/README.md

   end
 end
 ```
-OnTriggerEnter is called on both colliders during an interaction, even if it's not a trigger
+OnTriggerEnter is called on both colliders during an interaction, even if it's not a trigger.
 There is also a onTriggerExit function that takes the same parameters and triggers when a collider has left the trigger

 If you want a more temporary trigger, you can use this function: